nsbasic/voltbuilder-user/README.md

     └-- android.keystore
 ```

-certificates: This is a folder which holds your certificates.
-Here is a sample:
+certificates: This folder holds your certificates.

-voltbuilder.json: This is a file which contains information about the build.
+voltbuilder.json: This file which information about the build.
 Here’s how it looks: copy and paste this into a file named voltbuilder.json and customize it for your configuration.

 ```
 {